Sephardic law and customs

-Sephardim are, primarily, the descendants of Jews from the Iberian Peninsula.
-They may be divided into the families that left in the Expulsion of 1492 and those that remained in Spain as crypto-Jews, fleeing in the following few centuries.
-In religious parlance, and by many in modern Israel, the term is used in a broader sense to include all Jews of Ottoman or other Asian or North African backgrounds, whether or not they have any historic link to Spain, though some prefer to distinguish between Sephardim proper and Mizraḥi Jews.
+Sephardim are the descendants of Jews from the Iberian Peninsula.
+They may be divided into the families that left Spain during the Expulsion of 1492 and those families that remained in Spain as crypto-Jews, fleeing in the following few centuries.
+In religious parlance as well as in modern Israel, the term is broadly used for all Jews who have Ottoman or other Asian or North African backgrounds, whether or not they have any historical link to Spain, but some prefer to distinguish Sephardim proper from Mizraḥi Jews.

-For the purposes of this article there is no need to distinguish Iberian Sephardi and Mizrahi Jews, as their religious practices are basically similar: whether or not they are "Spanish Jews" they are all "Jews of the Spanish rite".
+Sephardi and Mizrahi Jews have similar religious practices.
+Whether or not they are "Spaniard Jews", they are all "Jews of the Spanish rite".
 There are three reasons for this convergence, which are explored in more detail below: